 ‘Einstein’s general theory of relativity tells us that space can expand, contract, and bend,’ CERN tells us.
 ‘Now if one dimension were to contract to a size smaller than an atom, it would be hidden from our view.
 But if we could look on a small enough scale, that hidden dimension might become visible again.’

 Professor Steve Giddings speaks of a ‘supersymmetry’, a mirror universe where all known particles have partner particles with related properties that could be discovered by the LHC.
 He says these superpartners may also make up dark matter, and that could lead to two great discoveries being made at once.
 He adds, ‘If the Higgs has been detected, a completely new kind of matter has been discovered.’
-More here & here.
+Read the full article on CERN here

 Late in 2015, another small blip was found on a graph of analysed data.